ayeletbaynash/Drive-App/README.md

 {Requires: in header: user-id. in body: name, type (folder/file), parent_id (if exist) content (optional)}
 **Get File:**	GET	/api/files/:id	- Retrieves the content of the file specified by its numeric ID.
 **Update File:**  PATCH  /api/files/:id - Updates a file's name or content.
-{Requires: in header: user-id. in body: content/name/parentID (depending on what type of change you want to make} **Search:**	GET	/api/search/:query	- Searches all files for the given text (in name or content) and returns matching files.
+{Requires: in header: user-id. in body: content/name/parentID (depending on what type of change you want to make}
+**Search:**	GET	/api/search/:query	- Searches all files for the given text (in name or content) and returns matching files.
 **Delete:**	DELETE	/api/files/:id	- Deletes the file and its content recursively by its numeric ID.
 **Get Permissions:**  GET /api/files/:id/permissions  - Lists all users who have permissions for a specific file.
 **Post Permission:**  POST /api/files/:id/permissions  - Grants 'read' or 'write' permission to another user.
 {Requires: in header: user-id. in body: userID, permission (read, write, owner)}
 **Edit Permission:**  PATCH /api/files/:id/permissions/:pId  - Updates an existing permission type.
+{Requires: in header: user-id. in body: userID, permission (read, write, owner)}
 **Remove Permission:**  DELETE /api/files/:id/permissions/:pId  - Revokes a specific permission from a user.